maxstelling/year-4-all-about-me/index.markdown

  "we are arriving at mahon"

  we landed and it was very muggy we collected our bags and the ploice had to check our passports
-    we got a taxi/mini bus and went to our lovely villa...
+    we got a taxi/mini bus and went to our lovely villa... we arrived and jumped in the pool